gardener/gardener/docs/usage/shoot_maintenance.md

 # Shoot Maintenance

-Shoots configure a maintenance time window in which Gardener performs certain operations that may restart the control plane, roll out the nodes, result in higher network traffic, etc.
+Shoots configure a maintenance time window in which Gardener performs certain operations that may restart the control plane, roll out the nodes, result in higher network traffic, etc. A summary of what was changed in the last maintenance time window in shoot specification is kept in shoot status `.status.lastMaintenance` field.

 This document outlines what happens during a shoot maintenance.

 ## Time Window